egeatmaca/VidSearch/README.md

 # VidSearch
-Text Search for Relevant Video Scenes
+Text-based Search for Relevant Scenes in Videos